ArtistXoder/mozmile/README.md

 1) type -I
 2) than connect with what ever terminal your using  the command ssh pi@yourip
 3) than do the the type of the command git clone https://github.com/ArtistXoder/MinecraftServer.git
-4) after install git clone
+4) after install git on your Raspberry Pi